kosli-dev/cli/docs.kosli.com/content/getting_started/part_8_querying.md

 252       Mon, 10 Oct 2022 08:47:42 CEST  Thu, 13 Oct 2022 09:04:42 CEST  3 days
 ```

-Byt default you can see the last 15 changes to the environment.
+By default you can see the last 15 changes to the environment.
 You can choose to only print e.g. last 3 events (`-n` flag) and have a more detailed output (`--long` flag):

 ```
 $ kosli environment log aws-beta --long -n 3